-ING Groep N.V., (also called "ING Group"), is the holding company of a broad spectrum of companies (together, called "ING").
-ING Groep N.V. is a listed company and holds all shares of ING Bank N.V., which is a non-listed, 100% subsidiary of ING Group.
+ING Bank N.V. (also called "ING Bank") is part of ING Groep N.V. (also called "ING Group"), the holding company for a broad spectrum of companies (together, called "ING").
+ING Group holds all shares of ING Bank N.V., which is a non-listed 100% subsidiary of ING Group.

 ING is a holding company incorporated in 1991 under the laws of the Netherlands.
-It is a global financial institution with a strong European base, offering retail and Wholesale Banking services to 38 million customers in over 40 countries.
+It is a global financial institution with a strong European base, offering retail and Wholesale Banking services to 39 million customers in over 40 countries.
 ING draws on its experience and expertise, its commitment to excellent service and its global scale to meet the needs of a broad customer base, comprising individuals, families, small businesses, large corporations, institutions and governments.
 ING has more than 57,000 employees.